Kelvrim/Life-Cycle/README.md

 Most cellular automata models could barely be described as a game at all, but many ascribe to the term "0 player game."
 The idea is that once there are some cells on the grid, life takes off!
-What's interesting about a lot of cellular automata rulesets (including Conways Game of Life) are technically undecidable.
+What's interesting about a lot of cellular automata rulesets (including Conways Game of Life) is that they are technically undecidable.
 This means that although you can intuit infinite loops and behaviour of cells decently well, there is no way to prove it mathematically.
-What I mean specifically: given an initial pattern and a later pattern, no algorithm exists that can tell whether the later pattern is ever going to appear.
+In more formal terms: given an initial pattern and a later pattern, no algorithm exists that can tell whether the later pattern is ever going to appear.

 For more information, strongly consider reading up on [cellular automata](https://en.wikipedia.org/wiki/Cellular_automaton).
 There's a